Realme C35 price in Pakistan July 2023

-Realme is set to launch the Narzo 60 series, which is anticipated...
+The Realme C21 smartphone is easily available for purchase on the market...

-The Realme C35 is available for purchase on the market at a reasonable price.
-The device has impressive features and specs.
+The Realme C35 is easily available for purchase on the market with impressive features.

-The phone is powered by a Unisoc Tiger T616 chipset and a 2.0 GHz octa-core processor.
+The smartphone has a Unisoc Tiger T616 chipset and a 2.0 GHz octa-core processor.
 The phone has a Mali-G57 MP1 GPU.

 The Realme C35 features a triple-camera setup on the back.

-The Realme C35 battery capacity is 5000 mAh with fast charging support at 18 W.
+The gadget is powered by a 5000 mAh battery with fast charging support at 18 W.

 Realme C35 price in Pakistan